top of page

 What puppy raising do you do?

-We take puppy raising very seriously and take two to three months off work to raise our litters.
+We take puppy raising very seriously and take around 2 months off work to raise our litters.

 Our foundation litter received Early Scent Introduction (ESI), Early Neurological Stimulation (ENS), and were raised using the Puppy Culture program.